Pick Up and Return Your Library Materials

 If you have fragile or large materials out on loan, such as musical instruments, Arduino kits, or any other materials that may be damaged by dropping them into one of our drop boxes, please continue to hold onto these items for now.
 You will not be charged overdue fines during this period.

-4. Will I be charged late fees if I don't return my books right now?
+3. Will I be charged late fees if I return my items late?

 Please check our website for updates about the reopening of the Book Ends Used Bookstores and details about when we will resume accepting donations.
 Learn more about other ways to donate to the library through the Toronto Public Library Foundation.